petersatsuse/azure-compute-docs/articles/virtual-machines/linux/disk-encryption-linux.md

 * [Prepare a pre-encrypted Linux VHD](disk-encryption-sample-scripts.md#prepare-a-pre-encrypted-linux-vhd)

 >[!IMPORTANT]
- >It is mandatory to snapshot and/or backup a managed disk based VM instance outside of, and prior to enabling Azure Disk Encryption.
+ >It is mandatory to snapshot and/or backup a managed disk based VM instance outside of, and before enabling Azure Disk Encryption.
 A snapshot of the managed disk can be taken from the portal, or [Azure Backup](/azure/backup/backup-azure-vms-encryption) can be used.
 Backups ensure that a recovery option is possible in the case of any unexpected failure during encryption.
 Once a backup is made, the Set-AzVMDiskEncryptionExtension cmdlet can be used to encrypt managed disks by specifying the -skipVmBackup parameter.
-The Set-AzVMDiskEncryptionExtension command will fail against managed disk based VMs until a backup is made and this parameter is specified.
+The Set-AzVMDiskEncryptionExtension command fails against managed disk based VMs until a backup is made and this parameter is specified.
 >
 > Encrypting or disabling encryption may cause the VM to reboot.